 Carroll County Housing will grant an exception upon request as a reasonable accommodation for persons with disabilities.
+Reasonable Accommodation Request forms

+- accommodation for persons with disabilities.
 Reasonable Accommodation Request forms are available from the Housing office.
-Reasons for exceptions may include, but are not limited to:

-- A need for an additional bedroom for medical equipment - An elderly person requiring a live-in aide - Persons with disabilities who may require a live-in aide
+Reasons for exceptions may include, but are not limited to: - A need for an additional bedroom for medical equipment - An elderly person requiring a live-in aide - Persons with disabilities who may require a live-in aide